lxc-jp/lxd-ja/doc/clustering.md

 one.
 At that point the blocked nodes will notice that there is no out-of-date node left and will become operational again.

+### Failure domains

+Failure domains can be used to indicate which nodes should be given preference when trying to assign roles to a cluster member that has been shutdown or has crashed.
+For example, if a cluster member that currently has the database role gets shutdown, LXD will try to assign its database role to another cluster member in the same failure domain, if one is available.

+To change the failure domain of a cluster member you can use the `lxc cluster edit <member>` command line tool, or the `PUT /1.0/cluster/<member>` REST API.

 ### Recover from quorum loss

 Every LXD cluster has up to 3 members that serve as database nodes.
 If you